 We are delighted to welcome Dr Meghan Marrero to NCI.
-She has generously agreed to take the time to blog about her work here in Dublin, and we will be sharing regular updates with you on the NCI blog in the coming months.
+She has generously agreed to take the time to blog about her work here in Dublin.

 My love of the ocean and passion for science and education have undoubtedly led to my current role as President of the National Marine Educators Association (NMEA) in the United States, which is a professional organization of nearly 1000 members.
 Our members include teachers, informal educators, college lecturers, scientists, government professionals who are committed to our mission of, “making known the world of water, both fresh and salt.”
 The NMEA network has connected me with like-minded educators across the United States and the globe, and has been an invaluable resource throughout my career.

 At my home institution, Mercy College, in New York, I am a Professor of Secondary Education, and the co-Director of the Mercy College Center for STEM Education (CSE).
 I teach classes in science education methods, oceanography, and educational assessment and evaluation for post graduate students.
 I also support our teacher candidates in their clinical practice, teaching the seminar that coincides with their student teaching experiences.
 I also serve as project director or on the leadership team of several large federal and foundation grants that support STEM teacher preparation and professional development.